About Happy Paws Photography

 Their Mission: To inspire compassion for all living beings, to provide shelter to animals in need, and to promote adoptions, animal welfare and responsible pet ownership in our community.

-I believe every animal deserves a chance at a loving home—but some face a steeper climb.
+We believe every animal deserves a chance at a loving home—but some face a steeper climb.
 Pit bulls are one of the most misunderstood and unfairly judged breeds, often overrepresented in shelters and restricted by outdated policies.

 Vindicated Pit Bull Rescue is working to change that.
 Their mission is to restore the reputation of a breed misunderstood through education, training, and community.